FeelsDEX/feels/README.md

 ## Quick Start

 ### Entry Flow
-1. Convert JitoSOL to FeelsSOL using `enter_system`
+1. Convert JitoSOL to FeelsSOL using `enter_feelssol`
 2. Use FeelsSOL to trade any token in the protocol
 3. Provide liquidity to any FeelsSOL pair
-4. Enter time or leverage positions

 ### Trading Flow
 ```rust